 My own training is always varied depending on my goals.
 This is imperative for making long term physical changes and also to keep from getting bored or over trained.
 Strength training and boxing are my staples and I usually train 4-5 x 60min per week.

-lunch – Either a bento made from the pervious nights dinner or I will eat out when I have meetings schedule.
+For lunch I either bring a homemade bento or I will eat out when I have meetings schedule.
 I have never followed a strict diet so eating out isn’t too difficult.
 My main personal dietary guidelines are too eat whole food whenever possible and to control calories to not overeat or get hungry and tired.
 This can also change depending on my current training goals.

 Dinner is usually late for me- around 8:30pm with at home with the family.

 The key is to find a form of exercise and healthy eating routine that you enjoy.